The Five Best Marijuana ETFs to Invest In This Year

 THCX tracks the Innovative Labs Cannabis Index – which is a rules-based portfolio that rebalances on a monthly basis.
 The whole reason behind the inception of THCX was to offer investors an easy way to gain exposure to stocks that are most likely to benefit from growth in the hemp and marijuana industries.
 And looking at the fund’s holdings shows that it does so in spades.

-As an added bonus, THCX has also started issuing dividend payments to investors.
-While the $0.87 per share distributed over the last four quarters might not sound like much, the possibility of future growth makes this marijuana ETF all the more appealing.
+As a bonus, THCX has also started issuing dividend payments to investors.
+While the $0.87 per share distributed over the last four quarters might not sound like much, the possibility of future growth makes this dividend-paying marijuana ETF even more appealing.

 The Bottom Line on Marijuana ETFs

 The cannabis industry struggled for years after it came out of the gate a little too hot.
-The nascent industry has already undergone the longest bear market in its history.
-But the rebound has begun.
-And 2021 is looking like it’s going to be a positive year for the marijuana industry.
+This growing industry has already undergone the longest bear market in its history.

 Investors are already piling into the big names in the industry.
-And that’s pushing up share prices quickly.
-But these five marijuana ETFs are an even cheaper way in.
-And the way they’re set up all but ensures great earnings potential as sales increase.
+But these five cannabis ETFs are a cheaper and more diversified way in.
+And the way they’re set up all but ensures great earnings potential as sales and legalizations increase.

 About Matthew Makowski

 Matthew Makowski is a senior research analyst and writer at Investment U. He has been studying and writing about the markets for 20 years.
 Equally comfortable identifying value stocks as he is discounts in the crypto markets, Matthew began mining Bitcoin in 2011 and has since honed his focus on the cryptocurrency markets as a whole.
 He is a graduate of Rutgers University and lives in Colorado with his dogs Dorito and Pretzel.